makerprism/ocaml-social-auth/packages/auth-provider-github-v2/README.md

 GitHub OAuth2 authentication provider for `auth-provider-core`.

+> **Warning**
+> This library is **not production-ready**.
+It was primarily built using LLMs and is still a work in progress.
+We are actively working towards making it stable and usable.
+>
+> **Current status:** This provider has not been tested yet and should be considered experimental.

 ## Overview

 This package provides GitHub-specific OAuth2 configuration and user info parsing for use with `auth-provider-core`.
 It implements: